 - Live cultures are applied depending on the desired product (think stinky cheese or hard cheese).

 - Bacteria goes to town on the simple-sugars in the raw milk known as lactose.

 - The acid that comes from the bacteria digesting the lactose starts to curd the milk (sticky casein globules & fat form solids)

 - The curds go one way (casein protein and the fat).
 At the same time, the whey & potentially a sufficient amount of any of that natural colorant added in step 4 can then be drained out and dehydrated to form what we call whey protein concentrate.

 The 3 Reasons for Color Variance in Your Grassfed Whey Protein

 1.)
 The 100% Natural Reason – Cow's Diet

 Just like the darkness of beer corresponding to malt content, the natural yellowness of milk, cheese, and whey, is related to Beta-Carotene content.
 The more the herd's diet is composed of lush green grasses, the more beta-carotene will pass through into the milk giving it a yellow shade and a darker color.

 To understand why milk can sometimes look more yellowish than other times, we would like to introduce to you the responsible party, beta-carotene.
 Beta-Carotene is essentially a colorant made up of carotenoids and can be abundant in milk derived from grassfed dairy cows.
 Beta-Carotene is known for its vibrant orange color and is used all over the food industry as a natural colorant.
 The more substantial portion of a ruminant's diet made up of greens, the higher concentrations of beta-carotene there will be within the milk.

 So now you know the main reason behind that goldish hue often found in dairy products like cheese, butter, creams, and yes, milk.
 In general, there exist multiple health benefits of consuming beta carotene.
-The diary industry dating back years priced dairy products based on the premise that the darker the milk & cheese (more yellowish), the more nutritious the product.
+The dairy industry dating back years priced dairy products based on the premise that the darker the milk & cheese (more yellowish), the more nutritious the product.

 2.)
 The 100% Natural Colorant Reason – Annatto